-When it comes to Windows 10 video editors, there are many options available, but you need to be careful when selecting one, as there are many that are meant for people that are experienced with video editing software.
+When it comes to Windows 10 video speed editors, there are many options available, but you need to be careful when selecting one, as there are many that are meant for people that are experienced with video editing software.

-That’s not the case with FilmForth, a free video editing app that’s simple to use.
+That’s not the case with FilmForth, a free speed up video app that’s simple to use.
 It can be installed with 2 clicks, and, contrary to most free editors, FilmForth is watermark-free, so you won’t have any annoying watermarks when watching your final video.

 To start downloading FilmForth, click on the button below.

 Once FilmForth has finished installing, it’s time to continue.

 To open up your video clip in FilmForth, right click on the video file you wish to edit, and go into “Open With” > “FilmForth”.

 However, if you want to create a project so that you can save your progress and continue editing or changing the video’s speed in the future, you’ll need to open up FilmForth and select the “New Project” option as shown below.

 Once you’ve created the project, you’ll need to add the video file by clicking on the ADD VIDEO/PHOTO CLIPS icon.

 For now, I’d recommend sticking to adding just one clip, so you can make sure that you’ve properly changed the playback speed of the video.